radifar/whole-knowledge/productivity/How to Take Smart Notes/20220709192121-Everything-you-need-to-know.md

 The best way to maintain the feeling of being in control is to stay in control.
 And to stay in control, it's **better to keep your options open** during the writing process rather than limit yourself to your first idea.

-It is in the nature of writing, especially insight-oriented writing, that questions chage, the material we work with turns out to be very different from the one imagined or that new ideas emerge, which might change our whole perspective on what we do.
+It is in the nature of writing, especially insight-oriented writing, that questions change, the material we work with turns out to be very different from the one imagined or that new ideas emerge, which might change our whole perspective on what we do.
-→ Only if the work is set up in a way that is flexible enough to allow these small and constant adjusments can we keep our interest, motivation, and work aligned – which is the precondition to effortless or almost effortless work [^2].
+→ Only if the work is set up in a way that is flexible enough to allow these small and constant adjustments can we keep our interest, motivation, and work aligned – which is the precondition to effortless or almost effortless work [^2].

 ## Smart working environment – Overarching workflow

-Luhmann was able to focus on the important things right in front of hime, pick up quickly where he left off and stay in control of the process because the **structure of his work allowed him to do this**.
+Luhmann was able to focus on the important things right in front of him, pick up quickly where he left off and stay in control of the process because the **structure of his work allowed him to do this**.

 Success is the result of smart working environments that avoid resistance in the first place.
 Instead of struggling with adverse dynamics, highly productive people deflect resistance.